celebrity

 "The only purpose of dangling someone over a balcony is to actually kill them or to intentionally terrorise them and rob them of any concept of dominion over their own bodily autonomy and safety," the lawsuit, filed by attorney James R. Nikraftar of Miller Barondess, claims.

-Diddy "firmly denies" Bongolan's allegations and plead not guilty to the claims in the lawsuit.
+Combs "firmly denies" Bongolan's allegations and pleaded not guilty to the claims in the lawsuit.

 ADVERTISEMENT

-The new allegations claim Diddy also instructed his children to post to their social media on his birthday, showing them gathering to celebrate him.
+The new allegations claim Combs also instructed his children to post to their social media on his birthday, showing them gathering to celebrate him.

 He then "explicitly discussed with his family how to ensure that the video had his desired effect on potential jury members in this case", prosecutors wrote.

-They argued that it could be inferred from his behaviour that Mr Combs wants to blackmail victims and witnesses into silence or into providing testimony helpful to his defence.
+They argued that it could be inferred from his behaviour that Combs wanted to blackmail victims and witnesses into silence or into providing testimony helpful to his defence.

-Prosecutors also claimed that in a series of recorded phone calls from jail, Diddy was shown urging family members to reach out to potential witnesses to create particular narratives in his favour.
+Prosecutors also claimed that in a series of recorded phone calls from jail, Combs was shown urging family members to reach out to potential witnesses to create particular narratives in his favour.

 "The defendant has shown repeatedly — even while in custody — that he will flagrantly and repeatedly flout rules in order to improperly impact the outcome of his case," they alleged.